Pathways to protecting and repairing the central nervous system

 Summary

 Multiple sclerosis (MS) is a complex autoimmune and neurodegenerative disease with no clear cause and no known cure.
-People with MS indicate that new treatments to protect and repair the central nervous system (CNS) is their greatest unmet need.
+People with MS indicate that their greatest unmet need is new treatments to protect and repair the brain and spinal cord.

 3. They will study families with an unusually high incidence of MS, which may render clues as to MS associated genetics.
 The team will then use induced pluripotent stem cells to characterise the impact of rare, family-specific genetic variants on cell behaviour.